spacetelescope/jwst/docs/jwst/background_subtraction/description.rst

 by the primary header keyword SCATFILE), in conjunction with a reference file that gives the wavelength range (based on filter and grism) that is relevant to the WFSS image.
 All regions of the image that are free of source spectra are used for scaling the background reference image.

-The mask will be True where there are no sources, i.e. regions where the background can be used.
+A background mask is created and set to  True where there are no sources, i.e. regions where the background can be used.
 This mask will be saved in the ``MASK`` extension of the intermediate output file (_bsub.fits), and will be accessible in the ``mask`` attribute of the output datamodel.
 The step argument``wfss_mmag_extract`` can be used, if